 The application seeks full planning permission for the construction 8 detached dwellings together with associated access, parking, landscaping and drainage works.
-The scheme is to consist of 3 no. three bedroom houses, 1 no. 4 bedroom house and 4 no. five bedroom houses which are to be of a contemporary design.
+The scheme is to consist of 3 no. three bedroom properties and 5 no. five bedroom houses which are to be of a contemporary design.
 The proposal represents the first phase of a larger scheme to develop the remainder of the field enclosure and neighbouring field to the south with the overall development potentially providing circa 41 dwellings.